Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Audio-language Pretraining

-Audio–language pretraining learns audio representations by establishing correspondence between audio signals and natural language descriptions.
-The core objective is to leverage text as structured semantic supervision, enabling models to capture diverse information across speech, music, and environmental sounds within a unified framework.
-Audio–language models typically employ a two-tower architecture: an audio encoder $f_{\text{a}}$ that maps raw audio signals into contextual representations, and a text component $f_{\text{t}}$ whose design depends on the training objective.
-As shown in Figure~\ref{fig:placeholder}, we explore two complementary paradigms that differ fundamentally in how they establish audio-text correspondence, contrastive and captioning objective.
-These approaches represent discriminative and generative perspectives on audio-language alignment, respectively.
+ALP learns audio representations by establishing correspondence between audio and captions.
+The core concept is to leverage text as structured semantic supervision, enabling models to capture diverse information across speech, music, and environmental sounds within a unified framework.
+ALMs typically employ a two-tower architecture: an audio encoder $f_{\text{a}}$ that maps raw audio signals into contextual representations, and a text component $f_{\text{t}}$ whose design depends on the training objective.
+As shown in Figure~\ref{fig:placeholder}, we explore two complementary paradigms that differ fundamentally in how they establish audio-text correspondence: contrastive and captioning objective.
+These two formulations reflect discriminative and generative perspectives of ALP, respectively, and provide a controlled basis for comparing objective-level trade-offs in general-purpose audio representation learning.